alexanderaleskin/telegram_django_bot/README.rst

 To improve convenience, ``TG_DJ_Bot`` has several high-level functions:

-* ``send_format_message`` - Allows you to send a message of an arbitrary type (internally, depending on the ``message_format`` selects the desired method of the ``Python-Telegram-Bot`` library).
+* ``send_format_message`` - Allows you to send a message of an arbitrary type (internally, depending on the ``message_format`` selects the appropriate method of the ``Python-Telegram-Bot`` library).
-An important feature of this feature is that if the user clicks on the button, then the previous message of the bot is changed, rather than a new one is sent.
+An important feature of this function is that if the user clicks on the button, then the previous message of the bot is changed, rather than a new one is sent.
 If, nevertheless, in this case you need to send a new message to the user, then you need to set the parameter ``only_send=True`` ;
 * ``edit_or_send`` - wrapper of the ``send_format_message`` method for sending text messages with buttons;
 * ``send_botmenuelem`` - Sends a ``BotMenuElem`` to the user.
 The ``update`` argument can be empty;
-* ``task_send_message_handler`` - created for sending messages to users.
+* ``task_send_message_handler`` - created for sending messages to many users.
 Handles situations where the user blocked the bot, deleted or when the limit for sending messages to users is reached;